scloud19/SECipedia/AWS/EC2.md

 				Advanced Details
-					Are bootstrap scripts that will be run in your EC2 instance when the instance is created This can be a bash script
+					Are bootstrap scripts that will be run in your EC2 instance when the instance is created
+						Ex: Bash script

 			4 - Add Storage
 				You can attach additional EBS volumes after launching an instance but at this point, you can't add instance store volumes

 			6 - Configure Security Group
 				Firewall rules that control the traffic for your instance.
-					Rules with source 0.0.0.0/0 allow all IP addressed to access your instance.
-It is recommended to allow access from known IP addressed only.
+					Rules with source 0.0.0.0/0 allow all IP addresses to access your instance.

+					It is recommended to allow access from known IP addresses only.

 			7 - Review
 				Select an existing key pair or create a new key pair Key pair